protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs.md

   - 1.34
   - 1.35
 ---
+## Background Information
+In order to understand the pieces that tie IPFS and IPLD together, you will need to understand the following fundamental concepts:
+* [**JSON**](https://www.w3schools.com/whatis/whatis_json.asp) - An acronym for "JavaScript Object Notation".
+This is an industry standard for formatting different types of data in a human-readable way.
+* [**Protobuf**](https://developers.google.com/protocol-buffers/docs/overview) - Is an industry standard for declaring just one way on how to format data that will be streamed over the internet for storage or processing.
+This uses a JSON formatting.
+* [**Merkle DAGs**](/curriculum/ipld/merkle-dags) - Built from the bottom up, impossible to have circular references, and parents’ hashes are built from the hashes of its children nodes.

+### The Core of IPFS
 At its core, IPFS is best viewed as a suite of standards for storing, sharing, navigating and manipulating IPLD data.
 IPFS is particularly skilled at leading with structured file data, and is particularly good at performing peer to peer data sharing.

 #### How IPFS Deals With Files | IPFS Camp 2019 Workshop – Alan Shaw